-6.4 RTS Annual Calculation and Application Timeline
+6.4 RTS Charge Annual Calculation and Application Timeline

-6.5 RTS Invoice Schedule
+6.5 RTS Charge Invoice Schedule

 Member agencies may elect to pay their RTS obligation (net of estimated Standby Charge revenues, if applicable) semiannually, quarterly, or monthly.
-Member agencies will be notified of the amount payable under each alternative payment schedule for the fiscal year by April 30.
-Member Agencies will notify Metropolitan prior to July 31 of their choice for their RTS payment schedule for fiscal year invoices.
+Each year, Member agencies will be notified of the amount payable under each alternative payment schedule for the fiscal year.
+Member Agencies will notify Metropolitan prior to July 31 of their choice for their RTS Charge payment schedule for fiscal year invoices.